sansneo/sansneo/README.md

 > Yeah, the famous ice cream company
 > I try to keep it humble

-Nah just kidding I never had a job, but I **love** computers and I'm trying!

 ## Learning
 Nope

 ## To recruiters!
-Please check my awesome repositories and here is a bunch of very impressive things that I know a lot about
+Please check my awesome repositories and here is a necessary list of **very** impressive things I know at least something about so that I can be taken seriously(pls)!

-* The AMD64 instruction set, C and memory, Windows Internals specifically virtual memory and Rizin for reverse engeneering
-* The Go programming language(with the chi router, goose and cobra), am also to use any API wrapper such as the AWS SDK
-* Operating systems using the Linux kernel such as Arch(and Artix), Debian, Void and Alpine Linux
-* Regular expressions with ed(the standard editor tramedark) and nvi, I've used vim a lot and am now using helix
-* Lots of DevOps and server side meaning Docker, AWS and Terraform, secure hosting and CI/CD in general
-* Finally, everything that's ever been made in the universe, only this one though, so I guess I can't be Senior Cloud Architect whatever
+AMD64(ISA), C, Rizin, Go(with Chi, Goose, Cobra and a lot more), SQLite, Typst, GNU(and non-GNU)/Linux systems(specifically Arch, Debian, Void and Alpine), RegEx, Zsh, Vim, Helix, Tmux, OpenSSH, AWS, Terraform, Docker, CI/CD with GitHub Actions and Stripe!

-Thank you everyone for being so nice and awesome!
+Thank you everyone for being so nice and awesome to me!